Amoha-V/Web-Scraper/README.md

 # Web-Scraper
 The Book Scraper is a Python-based web scraper that extracts book data from the Books to Scrape website.
-Certainly!
-Here's an example README.md file for the Book Scraper project:
+C

 # Book Scraper Project